Shih Tzu Pregnancy by Janice Jones M.A. |Last Updated 05-02-2022

 A positive result will detect a pregnancy at the time of testing, but it doesn't mean that puppies will be born.
 Anything can happen that would cause the mom to lose her litter.
 A negative result could be the result of poor timing, and the test can be repeated in a week to see if it is still negative.
 Two negative tests generally mean no pregnancy, but if you want to be assured of results, a third test done in a week can be done.

 This test can be purchased and done at home but requires a blood sample that needs to be spun down via a centrifuge.
+Therefore, you will need to be able to draw blood and own a centrifuge.

 The quick answer is no, unless you are curious.
 But, with that said, if your girl runs into problems, you will want to have her checked by a veterinarian who will likely use some of these measures to diagnose the problem.